roman-milk/roman-milk.github.io/nieces-tight-cunt-needs-it-bad.md

+===

- ****** Niece's Tight Cunt Needs It Bad ****** byNonStopFunGuy© Heather ran some hot water and stepped into the shower.
+Heather ran some hot water and stepped into the shower.
 She wasn't shampooing or soaping up.
 Instead, she stood with her back to the water, one hand on the tiled wall to steady herself, and her other hand slipped to her vagina.
 Her cunt was demanding to be fucked.
 Pausing to play with her soaking clitty a few moments, Heather then gave herself what she wanted.
 She rammed a stiff finger into her hole, followed about a minute later with a second digit.
 She was so tight, her vagina wanted to be stretched by big dick.
 Uncle's dick.
 Yes, Uncle Jake's cock.
 Heather wasn't resisting the image.
 She wanted him too badly.
 Imagining what Uncle Jake must look like naked -- how gorgeous his tanned body must be -- she imagined him inspecting her nudity, her thighs spreading to show him her holes, and in her fantasy he showed his niece how big his prick gets.
 For that, Heather shows him what an expert cocksucker she is.
 The idea of his hot sticky cum shooting into her throat, her own uncle's penis, was so powerful.
 She's never fantasized about fucking a relative before, but when your uncle was a stud-muffin, she couldn't resist.
 Her two fingers plunged into her pussy as the hot water cascaded down her long sleek back, and the girl finger- fucked herself madly while she visualized her uncle's nice sexy cock stuffed in place of her fingers.
 She figured, what, he had to be at least average, 6 or 6.5 inches long, right?
 That would be great, she could suck it in her throat, and he could fit it deep in her pussy, plunging into her, shoving his balls against her ass, and she would have the biggest orgasm getting fucked by her uncle.

  She had three easy, flowing orgasms in the shower.
 Then, drying off afterwards, she sat on the toilet and had a fourth.